 get involved in higher level staffing and building matters.

 The Board meets four times a year.
 Additionally it has two sub-committees which meet at least termly with a focus on: Finance, Premises & Personnel, and Curriculum and Catholic Life.
 Governors are often delegated to perform specific roles or get involved in School projects with a strategic or organisational dimension, for example major building projects.
 They are always keen to hear from School stakeholders, and very much enjoy meeting them at the various School events.
 If you wish to raise a particular matter with the Board you can write to Amanda Sayers, Chairman of the Board of Governors, care of the School, but please remember that the Headteacher is responsible for the day-to-day running of the School.

 Amanda Sayers - Chairman of the Board, Link Governor for Future Direction of the School

 I have been a governor in RBKC since 1999 and a foundation governor at the school since June 2015.
 I qualified as a barrister in 1984, spent ten years working in the corporate finance department of a Swiss bank (both in the City and in New York) before leaving to bring up my two sons.
 I am also Chairman of the Board of Governors at Park Walk Primary School in Chelsea, an Associate Member of the Board of Bevington Primary School and Chairman of the Chairs’ Forum for RBKC.
 I belong to the parish of St Francis of Assisi and am a regular participant.

 Chris Johnston - Foundation Governor, Vice Chair, Chair of Finance and General Purposes Committee, Link Governor for Risk Assessment

-I am a Senior Vice President at an investment bank and have spent twenty years working in the financial services industry in the City.
+I have spent twenty-five years working in the financial services industry in the City.
 Most of these for two different investment banks, and more recently, for a boutique investment manager.
 I have been a Governor at the school since January 2017.
 I currently chair the Finance and General Purposes Committee where I use my experience to ensure the School’s finances are managed properly.
-I am also Link Governor for Risk Assessment.
-I belong to the parish of St Francis of Assisi and have two sons attending a Catholic secondary school.
+I belong to the parish of St Francis of Assisi.